Joint Beamforming Optimization for Active STAR-RIS-Assisted ISAC Systems: Introduction

+\begin{itemize} \item{We investigate an active STAR-RIS-assisted ISAC system for mitigating the multiplicative fading effect as well as enhancing full-space coverage.
+This system leverages a DFBS and an active STAR-RIS to serve multiple users and detect multiple targets.
+Meanwhile, we consider the existing three work modes of active STAR-RIS, i.e., unequal energy division (UED), equal energy division (EED) and space division (SD) modes.
+In order to enhance practicality, we consider the FD mode and SI at the DFBS, as well as the echo interferences caused by multiple targets.}

+\item{On this basis, we formulate an optimization problem, which aims to maximize the communication sum-rate through the joint design of DFBS transmit/receive beamforming and active STAR-RIS beamforming, subject to the minimum sensing SINR constraint per target, the active STAR-RIS hardware constraints and the transmit power constraints at DFBS and active STAR-RIS.
+Due to the high coupling of variables, the objective function is non-convex with fractional form, as well as the sensing SINR constraint and active STAR-RIS phase shift constraint are both non-convex, so it poses a significant challenge to solve the formulated problem directly.
+Thus, the FP method is leveraged first to convert the original problem into a more tractable structure using the quadratic transform and the Lagrangian dual transform.
+Next, based on AO framework, the transformed problem is decomposed into three subproblems, which can be iteratively optimized.}

-\item{Due to the direct resolution of the formulated problem is challenging, the FP method is leveraged first to convert the original problem into a more tractable structure using the quadratic transform and the Lagrangian dual transform, and then the transformed problem is decomposed into multiple sub-problems, which can be iteratively optimized using the framework of block coordinate descent (BCD).
-Next, we offer a derivation method for the closed expression of the radar receiving beamforming by reducing it into a typical generalized “Rayleigh quotient” optimization problem.
-Subsequently, the DFBS transmit beamforming can be transformed into a conventional quadratic constraint quadratic programming (QCQP) optimization problem that can find the solution with standard convex optimization algorithms or tools.
-In the end, the active STAR-RIS reflection/transmission are designed under three active STAR-RIS work modes.
-For UED mode, with given other variables, the subproblem can also be reformulated as a QCQP optimization problem and apply the standard convex optimization algorithm to obtain the solution.
-For EED and SD mode, the subproblem can be addressed by employing two methods, i.e., complex circle manifold (CCM) algorithm and MM algorithm.}
+\item{Then, we offer a derivation method for the closed expression of the radar receiving beamforming by reducing it into a typical generalized “Rayleigh quotient” optimization problem.
+Subsequently, the DFBS transmit beamforming can be transformed into a conventional quadratic constraint quadratic programming (QCQP) optimization problem that can be solved with standard convex optimization algorithms.
+In the end, the active STAR-RIS reflection/transmission beamforming is designed under three active STAR-RIS work modes.
+For UED mode, with the other variables given, the subproblem can also be reformulated as a QCQP optimization problem, and the standard convex optimization algorithm can be applied to obtain the solution.
+For EED and SD modes, the subproblem can be addressed by complex circle manifold and MM techniques.}

-\item{Finally, the benefits of deploying active STAR-RIS in ISAC systems and the efficacy of the proposed algorithm are illustrated through numerical simulation outcomes.
-Our results show that, the proposed active STAR-RIS effectively reduces the impact of multiplicative fading and exhibits superior communication performance compared to the conventional STAR-RIS.} \end{itemize}
+\item{Finally, numerical simulation results demonstrate the convergence and effectiveness of our proposed algorithms.
+Our results show that the proposed active STAR-RIS schemes obtain a higher performance compared to the passive STAR-RIS, which validates the benefits of deploying active STAR-RIS in ISAC systems.} \end{itemize}